 The only downside of the Bellagio parking garage location is that trees have grown up so you cannot see the water of the lagoon.
 Oh well…

 After taking these shots I wanted an even better photo location of the Vegas Strip, so my wife and I rented a room at the Cosmopolitan Hotel, located beside the Bellagio.
 This place is not cheap…just saying.

 We wanted to ensure that we were high enough so the Bellagio bell tower would not block the view, but not too high so the photo would look like a drone shot.
 For photos like this one, the lower, the better.

-The photo above was edited quickly on my laptop and still needs some tweaks, such as removing the airplane and some dust spots, and toning down some of the colors.
+The photo above was edited quickly on my laptop and still needs some tweaks.
+Later I will remove the airplane and dust spots, as well as toning down the colors.

-I am super happy with the composition and I personally think it is the best photo location on the Las Vegas Strip.
-It has balance and symmetry from side to side with an equal amount of visual weight on the left compared to the right (well, almost equal).
-It has a main subject of the brightly lit fountains which creates a curved leading line, and it has that awesome Eiffel Tower on the right 1/3 line.
-You will be hard pressed to find a better photo location in Vegas.
+I am super happy with the composition, and personally think it’s my best photo on the strip.
+It has balance and symmetry — equal visual weight on the left compared to the right (well, almost equal).
+The main subject is brightly lit fountains, which creates a curved leading line.
+And it has that awesome Eiffel Tower on the right 1/3 line.
+You’ll be hard-pressed to find a better photo location in Vegas.

 This is Jeff Dodds.
-He just printed his photo and this is what he wrote about it inside our Facebook mastermind group which you will be a part of when your enroll in the Photography Transformation Masterclass.
+He just printed his photo and this is what he wrote about it inside our Facebook mastermind group.
+An exclusive forum where students and I exchange tips and ideas as part of the Photography Transformation Masterclass.

 “Here is my first ever finished canvas print.
 I am overwhelmed with joy seeing this thing in real life.
 Tim said it best.
 Taking your work out of the digital world and printing it is powerful.
 You truly get to have a personal connection between you and your art.”